-The remainder of this paper is structured as follows.
-In section 2 we describe a framework for modelling the lifecycle of B2B e-commerce interactions.
+This paper is structured as follows.
+In section 2 we introduce our conceptual framework.
 In section 3 we explore the phases of matchmaking and negotiation in detail, with particular attention to the operations that are carried out on the messages that participants exchange.
 In section 4, we identify the need for a declarative language for service descriptions, derive requirements for it and show that DAML+OIL satisfies them.
 We also present a set of example service descriptions used at various stages in the B2B e-commerce interaction lifecycle.
-In section 5, we specify the operations that are required during the B2B lifecycle, and demonstrate that they can be straightforwardly be implemented on a description logics reasoner.
+In section 5, we specify the operations that are required during the B2B lifecycle, and demonstrate that they can be straightforwardly be implemented on a description logics reasoner (section 6).
 We then discuss related work (section 7) and we conclude presenting our future work intentions (section 8).

-2. E-SERVICES FRAMEWORK
+2 E-Services Framework

 We have developed a lifecycle model to help us understand the interactions which take place between businesses engaged in e-commerce.
-This model (based on that in [19]) follows the lifecycle of an interaction between two (or more) parties and has the following stages:
+This model (based on that in [1]) follows the lifecycle of an interaction between two (or more) parties and has the following stages: